What Is Listed Property?

 • Over recent years, tax changes, tenancy law changes which firmly favour tenants, and several other laws and regulations have made life as a landlord more challenging.

-For those in a strong financial position, traditional property investment (as described above), might currently be even more appealing right now due to the low interest rates currently on offer.
-That said, listed property can be a great investment too, and can offset some of the disadvantages above.
+For those in a strong financial position, traditional property investment as described above, can still be a great investment as part of a well-diversified portfolio That said, listed property can be a great investment too, and can offset some of the disadvantages above.

-In NZ, the REITs available invest almost entirely in commercial property, such as:
+In New Zealand, the REITs available invest almost entirely in commercial property, such as:

 • Industrial – distribution hubs, factories and warehouses